silviaherguedas/iahorro_code_challenge/README.md

 For the test I created a project containing Laravel 10.

 I have used Laravel Sail to set up an environment via docker.
-It will run PHP 8.2 and MySQL 8.0.
+It will run `PHP 8.2` and `MySQL 8.0`.

 ## Set Environment